Venafi/ansible-role-venafi/examples/f5_bigip/README.md

 ## Scenario

-A load balancer Application Delivery Controlled (ADC) )is used to increase capacity and reliability of applications, it improves the performance of applications by decreasing the load on the servers associated while managing and maintaining application and network sessions, however its configuration can become a long process, a configuration management tool can be used in order to automate this process.
+An Application Delivery Controller (ADC) is used to increase capacity and reliability of applications, it improves the performance of applications by decreasing the load on the servers associated while managing and maintaining application and network sessions, however its configuration can become a long process, a configuration management tool can be used in order to automate this process.

-In this example the load balancer used is a F5 BIG-IP, which once configured should load balance traffic in a cluster of 3 HTTP servers as well as providing SSL termination to it.
+In this example the ADC used is a F5 BIG-IP, which once configured should load balance traffic in a cluster of 3 HTTP servers as well as providing SSL termination to it.

 ## Solution

-Use Ansible to automate the process of requesting and retrieving a certificate, installing it and configuring F5 BIG-IP to use it to provide SSL termination and load balancing capabilities to a cluster composed of 3 HTTP servers.
+Use [RedHat Ansible](https://www.ansible.com/) to automate the process of requesting and retrieving a certificate, installing it and configuring F5 BIG-IP to use it to provide SSL termination and load balancing capabilities to a cluster composed of 3 HTTP servers.

 1. Retrieve a certificate using the Venafi Ansible Role.
 2. Copy the certificate files retrieved to the F5 BIG-IP.